Does this describe your son?

 As you may have learned through your own research, there are many camps that market themselves as “ADHD Camps” and “Social Skills Camps”, however, none (to my knowledge) actually teach executive functioning strategies and social thinking skills through an active, experiential program.
 Developing executive functioning and social competency are intertwined and need to be taught through a specialized approach that requires specific training and education in teaching these skills.

-Summer Trip Camp is an active summer camp experience that combines daily day trips and two, (optional) 5-day overnight trips.
+Summer Trip Camp is an active summer camp experience that combines daily day trips and a weekly overnight trip.
+Campers attend day trips on Mondays and Tuesdays.
+Wednesday morning we leave for our weekly overnight trip and return Friday afternoon.
 We swim every day (unless we are on a full-day trip) and integrate nonacademic instruction in executive functioning strategies and social cognitive skills to help boys improve their social, executive functioning and age-expected independence.
 To learn more about the specific skills we teach please visit skills we teach.

 Please note that there are only 10 spaces available in Summer Trip Camp and admissions is rolling thus early registration is highly encouraged.
 You may also visit our website, Ride the Wave Counseling to learn about the innovative services we provide during the school year at our office in Linwood, New Jersey..